January 2026 F&O Monthly Expiry

 Commodity-Wise Expiry Examples

-The expiry dates for F&O commodity contracts may vary depending on the exchange (NCDEX or MCX) and the commodity in question.
+The expiry dates for F&O commodity contracts may vary by exchange (NCDEX or MCX) and commodity.
 Unlike equity F&O, which usually expires on the last Thursday of the month, commodity contracts have different schedules.
 Here are a few examples:

 • Gold (Futures) - 5th of the expiry month or the preceding day in case the 5th is a holiday.
 For example, April 4, 2025, was the expiry date for the Gold April 2025 futures contract.